talha-Sage-teck/mautic-integration/README.md

 ## Working Flow
 It will first need some inputs to function correctly, provide them in the above mentioned file or Pass in as parameter from somewhere else by calling the function.<br>
-This will then clone the type of campaign you want to add such as
+This will then create the type of campaign you want to add such as
 <ul>
   <li>One event</li>
   <li>Two events</li>